zacharyyamaoka/neural_pid/README.md

 - No human labelers (Save on $$$)
 - Requires understanding of structure of data.
 See LLMs - "And the murderer was ..."

 Big Issue is that standard neuron has no sense of time/state.
+100% a neuron that has a sense of state could do awesome things.
+In standard supervised learning not helpful, beacuse each sample time independent.
+For Situatiaed agent, temporal can be a huge boost.

 I want to make a change to the fundamental unit of the nueral network (for modular effects like transitor, etc.)

 Nueron = wx + b

-P Nueron = wx + b - ke
+P Nueron = wx + b - pid(e)

+wx + b works as an integral term

+I need to add a proptional term here for fast feedback.

  Time-series data.